minio/docs/source/reference/minio-mc/mc-rb.rst

    Omit the bucket path to perform a site-wide removal of buckets on the MinIO deployment.
-This operation *requires* specifying :mc-cmd-option:`~mc rb dangerous` to explicitly acknowledge the permanent removal of *all* data on the deployment.
+This operation *requires* specifying :mc-cmd:`~mc rb --dangerous` to explicitly acknowledge the permanent removal of *all* data on the deployment.
 For example:

    .. code-block:: none